morganmarienelson/bounce/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Technology Used
-React.js, Next.js, Typescript, Javascript, CSS, Ant Design, Grommet, Tailwind, XState, Chart.js, Mantine, and Cookies-Next
+React.js, Next.js, Typescript, Javascript, CSS, Ant Design, Grommet, Tailwind, XState, Chart.js, Mantine, Cookies-Next, and MongoDB